mrizwan18/thumbbat-upgraded/README.md

 You'll need to run both the client and socket server in separate terminal windows.

-1. Start the Socket.IO server while staying in the root directory:
+1. Start the Socket.IO server while staying in the /server directory:

 ```bash
 npm run socket-server